enter corresponding directory

 cd NewStructure

-This should compile the primary class for the calibrations.
+This should compile all necessary executables for the calibrations and initial data analysis.
 You can test the compilation as follows

 ./Convert -h

-This should give you all the options the program Analyse can handle.
+This should give you all the options the program Convert can handle.
 If that worked , you'll need some data!
 If not something went wrong with your compilation.
+Please make sure you also always are on the latest version of main software packages and the submodules packages by:

 In case you make any major changes to the basis classes remember to do